klvj17/CQR/README.md

 # CQR
-This is the R implementation of Three-Step Censored Quantile Regression that is explained in Chernozhukov and Han(2002).
+This is the R implementation of Three-Step Censored Quantile Regression that is introduced in [Chernozhukov and Han(2002)](http://www.mit.edu/~vchern/papers/Chernozhukov%20and%20Hong%20(JASA%202002)%20Three%20Step%20Censored%20Quantile%20Regression.pdf).

 # CQR package